mikeri/CharEd/README.md

 It only supports hires 1x1 chars, but it has a few useful features:
 - Auto create reversed charsets.
 Copies the first 128 chars to the latter 128 and reverses the latter.
 - Import Amiga font files.
 Only 8x8 bitmap fonts is supported.
 As far as I know no other similar tools does this.
-- Both the standard kernal charsets are included in the editor.
+- Easily replace or fill selected characters with standard kernal chars, for example PETSCII drawing characters.

 More features hopefully to come soon.